hckops/hckctl/README.md

   <a href="#development">Development</a>
 </p>

 A novel BAS tool with a declarative approach to launch manual and simulated attacks either against self-contained labs or your infrastructure.
-It uses pre-defined always up-to-date recipes to probe and verify your security posture, easy to integrate in automated pipelines and with the possibility to analyze, aggregate and export reports.
+It uses pre-defined always up-to-date recipes to probe and verify your security posture, designed to be integrated in automated pipelines and with the possibility to analyze, aggregate and export reports.

 > TODO screenshots